How MyFitnessPal changed my relationship with food.

 By Lauren Badell

 My Instagram feed is full of food.
 Actually, I think it is more like 60% food, 30% fitness and the rest, probably puppies.
-I get lots of great ideas from social media: new recipes to try out on my unsuspecting boyfriend, new exercises to try out in my early morning Pilates/HIIT class, a million reasons why I deserve to get that brand new puppy.
-But I can also easily lose my sanity floating (or hurtling) down the rabbit hole.
-I start comparing myself to other people, why they can eat that donut and still have those abs, why I am not a 20-something making 6-figures as a social media star, all the usual, super not helpful stuff that happens when I’m not careful to live with gratitude in the present.
+I get lots of great ideas from social media.
+Some of them are new recipes to try out on my unsuspecting boyfriend, new exercises to try out in my early morning Pilates/HIIT class, a million reasons why I deserve to get a new puppy.
+But I can also easily lose my sanity by hurtling down the rabbit hole.
+I start comparing myself to other people.
+Why can they eat that donut and still have those abs?
+Why I am not a 20-something making 6-figures as a social media star?
+You know, all the usual but super-not-helpful stuff that happens when I’m not careful to live with gratitude in the present moment.

-Something I have noticed in posts from some of the most well-known food bloggers is their messaging around food and calorie tracking.
-Many of them have a history of some type of disordered eating in their past (just like me and nearly everyone else I know).
-Some are obviously still in the middle of their struggle.
-And so, “understandably, they eschew calorie counting.
+Something I have noticed in posts from some of the most well-known food bloggers, is their messaging around food and calorie tracking.
+Many of them have a history of some type of eating in their past (just like me and nearly everyone else I know).
+Some are still in the middle of their struggle.
+And so, understandably, they eschew calorie counting.

 Maybe this isn’t so understandable to some.
 I know from my education in dietetics and from many years of treatment that the most frequent message given to people with unhealthy food behaviors is that counting calories doesn’t work.
 That it leads back to compulsivity or that it often leads to under-calculating and overeating.
 Most alternative strategies involve mindfulness, food substitutions, activities like journaling and walking, and a degree of self-awareness that even after years of effort, I still struggle to master.